wormhole-foundation/wormhole/docs/protocol.md

 produced VAA (`Transfer`) testifying that they have seen a foreign lockup.
 They will post this VAA on the root chain using the `SubmitVAA` instruction.

-This instruction will either mint a new wrapped assetor released tokens from custody.
+This instruction will either mint a new wrapped asset or release tokens from custody.
 Custody is used for Solana-native tokens that have previously been transferred to a foreign chain, minting will be used to create new units of a wrapped foreign-chain asset.